davidgarc/tf-azure-github-actions/README.md

 - `tenant_id`: The Tenant ID of your Azure subscription
 - `subscription_id`: The Subscription ID of your Azure subscription

 Use these values to configure your GitHub Actions workflow for authentication.
+Example project: https://github.com/davidgarc/packer-azure-actions

 ## GitHub Actions Integration